Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 2 . Model and Method

-The VHS represent features of the band structure that occur at stationary points of the dispersion $\nabla_{\mathbf{k}}\varepsilon_{\mathbf{k}\sigma}=0$~\cite{van1953occurrence}.
-In two dimensions, such saddle points generate a logarithmic enhancement of the density of states (DOS), which strongly amplifies low-energy phase space for both particle-hole and particle-particle processes.
-The nature of the VHS is dictated by the local curvature of the energy band, characterized by the Hessian matrix of the dispersion, $\mathcal{H}_{xy}(\mathbf{k}) = \partial^2 \varepsilon / \partial k_x \partial k_y$ \cite{yuan2019magic}.
+VHS generates a logarithmic enhancement of DOS, which strongly amplifies low-energy phase space for both particle-hole and particle-particle processes, but the nature of the DOS singularity is controlled by the local band curvature encoded in the Hessian $\mathcal H_{ij}(\mathbf k)=\partial^2\epsilon/\partial k_i\partial k_j$ \cite{yuan2019magic}.
+For an ordinary two-dimensional saddle point, $\det(\mathcal H)\neq 0$ and the quadratic expansion around $\mathbf k^\ast$ is non-degenerate,

+which yields the characteristic logarithmic enhancement of the DOS, $N(E)\propto \ln\!\big(\Lambda/|E-\epsilon^\ast|\big)$ (here $\Lambda$ is an energy cutoff that reflects the limited validity of the local quadratic expansion near the stationary point).
+In our band structure this corresponds to the noncritical regimes away from the Lifshitz point (e.g., $t'<0.5$ and $t'>0.5$), where the saddle remains quadratic with finite principal curvatures.
+At the critical value $t'=0.5$, the system undergoes a Lifshitz transition in which the saddle becomes degenerate: not only does $\nabla_{\mathbf k}\epsilon=0$ at the stationary point, but one eigenvalue of $\mathcal H$ approaches zero, so the quadratic term is insufficient along the corresponding direction and higher-order terms dominate \cite{yuan2020classification}.
+A minimal local form is then

+leading to a stronger, higher-order VHS(HO-VHS) with a power-law singularity, $N(E)\propto |E-\epsilon^\ast|^{-1/4}$ \cite{yuan2019magic, shtyk2017electrons, isobe2019supermetal}.
+This enhanced DOS reflects an unusually flat dispersion and implies a substantial amplification of interaction-driven instabilities near the corresponding filling.
+Upon increasing $t'$ beyond $0.5$, the HO-VHS generically bifurcates into multiple ordinary quadratic saddles.
+Locally, the Hessian becomes non-degenerate again at each new saddle, restoring the logarithmic form of the singularity.
+Importantly, although the exponent reverts to the ordinary VHS behavior, the multiplicity of saddle points increases, which can maintain a large overall DOS enhancement and thus sustain strong competition among magnetic ordering tendencies in the interacting CPQMC results.
 We computed the VHS structure for $t' \in [0.1,0.9]$ and summarize the complete set of results in Appendix~B. In the main text, we focus on three representative values, $t'=0.1$, $0.5$, and $0.9$, which capture the key trends across this range.